mozilla/glean.js/documentation/src/content/docs/getting_started/platforms.md

 - Web Extensions
 - Nodejs

-Deprecated platforms that we will not support again:
+Deprecated platforms that we *currently* do not plan on supporting again:

 - <a href="https://www.qt.io/product/qt-for-desktop" target="_blank">QT</a>